 One of the best Visa credit cards for poor credit is the U.S. Bank Cash+® Visa® Secured Card because it gives 1 - 5% cash back on purchases.
 Plus, the card has a $0 annual fee.
 The U.S. Bank Cash+® Visa® Secured Card is available to people with bad credit who place a refundable security deposit of at least $300.

-Each of these cards reports info to the credit bureaus monthly.
-That gives you the opportunity to turn a bad credit score into a fair or even good score.
-There are lots more Visa credit cards for bad credit available, too.
-So no matter how bad your score is, you should be able to find a card.
+Each of these cards reports info to the three major credit bureaus monthly.
+That gives you the opportunity to turn a bad credit score into a fair, good, or even excellent score.
+There are many other Visa credit cards for bad credit available, too.
+So, no matter how bad your score is, you should be able to find a card.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.